If you have a family member living in the Netherlands, find out if you’re eligible to join them with a partner visa.

 - Who can work and what happens if your circumstances change?

 - Contact immigration

 Who can move to the Netherlands to join family?

 If you are the spouse, partner or close relative of a national from the European Union (EU), the European Economic Area (EEA – the EU plus Iceland, Liechtenstein, and Norway) or Switzerland, you are eligible to apply for a residence certificate that allows you to live and work in the Netherlands on the basis of EU law.
 Certain conditions apply, which are listed below.
-If you are from the EU/EEA or Switzerland yourself, you do not need any permit but a different procedure applies.
+If you are moving to the Netherlands from the EU/EEA or Switzerland yourself, you do not need any permit but a different procedure applies.